nllz/IRTF-HRPC/draft-research.md

 - Avri Doria for proposing writing a glossary in the first place, help writing the initial proposals and Internet Drafts and contributing to the glossary.

-and Stephane Bortzmeyer, Barry Shein, Joe Hall, and Tim Sammut who made a lot of excellent suggestions, many of which found their way directly into the text.
+and Stephane Bortzmeyer, Barry Shein, Joe Hall, Joss Wright, and Tim Sammut who made a lot of excellent suggestions, many of which found their way directly into the text.
-We would also like to thank Molly Sauter, Arturo Filasto, Eleanor Saitta and all others who provided input on the draft or the conceptualization of the idea.
+We would also like to thank Molly Sauter, Arturo Filasto, Nathalie Marechal, Eleanor Saitta and all others who provided input on the draft or the conceptualization of the idea.

 Security Considerations
 =======================